CaileanWilkinson/pybuzzers/README.md

     f(buzzer_set: BuzzerSet, buzzer: int, button: int)

 where `buzzer` is the index of the buzzer in the set of 4, and `button` is the index of the button on the buzzer, counting down from the top.
-See [Button Constants](#button-constants).
+See [Buzzer buttons](#buzzer-buttons).

 #### `.on_button_up(handler: Callable[["BuzzerSet", int, int], None], label: Optional[str] = None) -> str`